 The Universal Buzzwords of 2021 Revealed

 Of course, I couldn’t wrap up a blog post all about buzzwords without revealing the top business buzzwords of 2021!
 So, I did some digging and discovered that over half of professionals say they hear business buzzwords often or way too much!
-I dug a little deeper, and in true Jeff Civillico style, found the most hilarious list of universal buzzwords.

 You might not be too much of buzzword newbie if you’ve been using phrases like: